DugongBioinformatics/dugongbioinformatics.github.io/README.md

 For more details on the Conda Project, visit its [documentation](https://conda.io/docs/building/recipe.html#conda-recipe-files-overview).

-### LinuBrew <a name="LinuxBrew" /> [[menu]](#menu)
+### LinuBrew <a name="LinuxBrew"/> [[menu]](#menu)

-***Linuxbrew*** is a fork for Linux from Homebrew, the MacOS package manager, developed and maintained by Shaun Jackman.
+[Linuxbrew](http://linuxbrew.sh/) is a fork for Linux from [Homebrew](https://brew.sh/), the MacOS package manager, developed and maintained by Shaun Jackman.
 The project has [Homebrew Science](https://github.com/Homebrew/homebrew-science), a version focused on the distribution of scientific software.

-The installation of bioinformatics software in ***Dugong*** is extremely simple and can be run by Linuxbrew and Bioconda.
-In addition, it provides the Bio-Linux 8 and Linux Mint repositories for the apt-get package manager and for Synaptic.

-For the installation of software of bioinformatics through Linuxbrew it is enough to execute the command below in the terminal of ***Dugong***:
+For the installation of software of bioinformatics through [Linuxbrew](http://linuxbrew.sh/) it is enough to execute the command below in the terminal of [Dugong](https://hub.docker.com/r/dugong/dugong):

 ```
 brew install homebrew/science/<software>